About the Beaches

 Beaches of South Walton

-Spanning 26 miles in between Destin and Panama City beaches, the Beaches of South Walton range from exclusive stretches home to the rich and famous and dotted with mansions to wide open expanses touched only by sea turtles and few people.
-Comprised of 15 smaller beach communities – some perfectly planned and others delightfully quirky – the beaches of South Walton and their diverse surroundings have enough pizzazz and stunning beauty to fill months of vacations.
+Spanning 26 miles between Destin and Panama City, the Beaches of South Walton range from stretches of beach that are dotted with mansions to wide-open expanses touched only by sea turtles and few visitors.
+Comprised of 15 smaller beach communities—some perfectly planned and others delightfully quirky—the beaches of South Walton and their diverse surroundings have enough pizazz and stunning beauty to fill months of vacations.

 While the experience at each beach will be little different depending on the beach neighborhood, the Florida warning flag system assures visitors of a safe day at the beach whichever one it is.